LukeRoantree4815162342/HomeworkGenerator/README.md

 > but I am trying to find an alternative that works as well as md2py.
 > This is only used at the last step, to convert the .md files to .pdf files

+---

+## Usage:

+> Run 'python homework_generator.py'

+> In the GUI, enter a title, choose a topic, and enter the number of questions required

+> Use 'make_pdfs' script, or md2py directly (usage 'md2py --theme=github <file.md>'), or an alternative, to make .pdfs from the .md files